-Important note regarding PTT / mute.
-Button function 3 (PTT/ mute) is a press-and-hold function which can have one of 2 operations, depending on the setting of the "ptt mode enabled" parameter.
-If ptt is enabled, it will operate as a push-to-talk button (press and hold the button to activate the microphone, release to mute).
-If it is disabled it will act as a mute button (press and hold to mute the microphone, release to talk).
-Do not enable PTT mode if there is no button defined with function 3.
-If PTT is enabled, but there is no PTT button defined, the telephone microphone will be permanently muted.
+Note that button function 3 (PTT/ mute) is a press-and-hold function which can have one of 2 operations, depending on the setting of the "ptt mode enabled" parameter.
+If ptt is enabled, it will operate as a push-to-talk button (press and hold the button to activate the microphone).
+If it is disabled it will act as a mute button (press and hold to mute the microphone).